-A Taste of Ireland: Secret Chef Recipes and Whiskey Pairings
+A Taste of Ireland: Celebrity Chef Recipes and Whiskey Pairings

 Chef Kevin Dundon, one of Ireland’s most popular chefs, shares some of his favourite recipes, including this Thai green chicken curry.
 Photo Courtesy of Kevin Dundon